WebDataRocks/react-webdatarocks/README.md

 ## <a name="usage"></a>Usage

-See the WebDataRocks' documentation for details on using the WebDataRocks React module: [Integration with React](https://www.webdatarocks.com/doc/integration-with-react/).
+Refer to the WebDataRocks' documentation for details on using the WebDataRocks React module: [Integration with React](https://www.webdatarocks.com/doc/integration-with-react/).

 ## <a name="sample-project"></a>Sample project